JuanPSuarez/LanPartyServers/README.md

 # LanPartyServers
-A repo dedicated to all servers self-hosted for Lan Parties.
+A repo dedicated to all servers self-hosted for Lan games.